What Does Google Mean by ‘Helpful Content’?

 Summary information at the top of a product listing on the Feather & Stitch website

 Think about how you read a webpage or watch a video.
 Do you watch every minute or read every word?
-Do you skip through the content to find a specific nugget of information?
+Or do you skip through it to find a specific nugget of information?

-Chances are, you do both, depending on what you’re looking for.
-That’s why it’s important – in order to make your content as helpful as possible – to cater for skimmers as well as those who are going to fully consume it.
+Chances are, you do both, depending on your goals at the time.
+That’s why it’s important for businesses to cater for skimmers as well as those who are going to consume something in full.
 Think about how you could break content into sections for easy navigation, or highlight particularly pertinent information that can be picked out at a glance.

 Demonstrate Experience, Expertise, Authoritativeness and Trustworthiness (E-E-A-T)

-In such a crowded space, your personal expertise and experience is invaluable here, because no one can have exactly the same experience as you.
+When the internet is so full of information – much of it very similar – your personal expertise and experience is invaluable here.
+No one can have exactly the same experience as you.
 Google uses a measure called E-E-A-T (Experience, Expertise, Authoritativeness and Trustworthiness) to identify – in part – how helpful content is.

 Consider how you can bring your own unique perspective to your content.
-Have you tried out the products you’re selling?
+Have you tested the products you’re selling?
 Can you share tips and recommendations as a result?
 Do you know your subject in-depth enough that you can impart plenty of useful information?
+If you don’t, then consider having an expert check and approve your content (and share that you’ve done so).

 Trustworthiness comes from proving your knowledge and experience.
 It also comes from being honest.
 Don’t promise to answer questions where an answer doesn’t exist.
-Drawing users in with false promises is heavily frowned upon by Google and you should absolutely avoid misleading site visitors or outright lying to them.
+Drawing users in with false information is heavily frowned upon and you should absolutely avoid misleading site visitors or outright lying to them.

 Stay Focused

 What is your site’s primary focus or aim?
-Does all your content relate to that?
+Is all your content relevant?

 For example, a site selling garden supplies doesn’t need to write about the best local wedding venues.
 Even if the content is informative, it’s not relevant to the site.

 Ultimately, good Search Engine Optimisation is all about putting the human user first.
-Remember that you’re creating content to help a person – your customer – and not a robot like Google.
+Remember that you’re creating content to help a person – your customer – and not a robot like Google or ChatGPT.

 If you’re not sure about how helpful your content is, then get feedback.
 Find a friend who would be similar to your ideal customer.
 Or contact your past and current customers and ask for their feedback.
 Getting real-life responses will really help you create successful, helpful content.